GRCDEV/ArduSim/help/setup.md

 * Microsoft Windows 7, Linux or MacOS

-* Eclipse IDE for Java Developers: Oxygen or later, with package EGit

 * Java SE Development Kit (JDK) 11 32 bits (version 9 would be enough but it is now deprecated)

 * Cygwin and ImDisk Virtual Disk Driver (Windows only)